BIGJRA/BIGJRA.github.io/src/_raw/reborn/post_ep_01.md

 Theme Teams allows you to fight the game's NPCs with specific themed teams - beating them (except Julia's "Kaboom" team) will award you *4 BP*.

-Mix N' Match allows you to do 2v2 fights of these NPC teams: you get to pick a partner and fight two selected opponents.
+Mix N' Match allows you to do 2v2 fights of these NPC teams: you get to optionally pick a partner and fight two selected opponents.
 Note that you can only select partners with which you have a certain amount of relationship points with.
-Every Mix N' Match fight awards *4 BP*, though choosing random partner/enemies will award *8 BP* instead.
+Every Mix N' Match fight with a partner awards *4 BP* upon a win, while a solo fight against two opponents will award *8 BP* instead.

 *Note that certain trainers will not be available during certain story events for Theme Teams and Mix N' Match*.
 Regardless, listed in full, the pool of Theme Teams and Mix N' Match trainers is as follows: